Skip to main content

 • The Reality: Among homeowners with basements, 58% report having experienced water intrusion or moisture issues.

-• The Misconception: Among all homeowners, 62% believe frozen pipes are the primary cause of basement water.
+• The Misconception: Among all homeowners 62% believe frozen pipes are the primary cause of basement water.

 • Divided Views on Timing: Despite the high experience rate, homeowners are divided on when basement issues are most likely to occur, with many viewing the risk as year-round rather than seasonal.

-Basement moisture experience vs. perception
+Basement moisture: experience vs. perception

 What the Data Signals